Location: Brantford or Thunder Bay

 - College Diploma in Civil Engineering or Architectural Technology/Technician or other related specialties;

 - Training and/or working knowledge of the Ontario or National Building Code (training may be provided for individual meeting the educational requirements to get Building Code Qualified through the Ontario Building Officials Association (OBOA));

 - Construction Experience considered an asset;

 - Must be willing to obtain a Government of Canada Security Clearance;

-- Training and/or extensive knowledge in the area of Building Science considered an asset.
+- Training and/or extensive knowledge in the area of Building Science is considered an asset.

-Please mark clearly on subject line of the email “INFRASTRUCTURE SPECIALIST” and send your cover letter and resume in one (1) PDF file labelled [LASTNAME_FIRSTNAME_INFRASTRUCTURE SPECIALIST] to:
+Please mark clearly on the uploads “INFRASTRUCTURE SPECIALIST” and send your cover letter and resume labelled [LASTNAME_FIRSTNAME_INFRASTRUCTURE SPECIALIST]